πŸš€ New: PostEverywhere MCP β€” schedule from Claude Code, Cursor, Codex & more β†’πŸš€ PostEverywhere MCP β€” Claude Code, Cursor, Codex β†’

 • Reels auto-publish can be unreliable depending on account type

 Later used to be the Instagram scheduler I recommended to everyone.
-Their free plan has been gutted over the last three years.
-It's now 10 posts per month on a single profile.
-That's about one post every three days on one platform.
+Their free plan has been gutted, again.
+As of 2026 you're looking at 5 posts per social profile per month on free.
+That's about one post a week on one platform.
+The Starter plan ($25/mo) bumps it to 30 posts per profile, Growth ($45/mo) to 180.

-They still have one of the best Instagram grid preview tools on the market, so if you're a pure Instagram visual planner and you post sparingly, the free tier works.
+They still have one of the best Instagram grid preview tools on the market, so if you're a pure Instagram visual planner and you post twice a month, the free tier just about works.
 For anything else, it doesn't.

 Pros: